What is Alabama rot?

 Yellowing of the white of the eyes

 If you’re worried about any of these symptoms in your dog, you should contact your vet immediately.
-If you have pet insurance with us you can use our 24/7 free video vet service to get immediate advice for any worrying symptoms.
+If you have pet insurance with us you can use our unlimited, 24/7 online vet advice service to get fast advice for any worrying symptoms.

 How is Alabama rot spread?